 - Step 4: It will expand the FIND dialogue box.
 Now click on the “Format” option.

-- Step 7: Select the cell which is formatted as desired cell count.
-I have chosen the F2 cell as the desired cell format and now I can see the preview.
+- Step 7: Select the cell which is formatted as the desired cell count.
+I have chosen the F2 cell as the desired cell format, and now I can see the preview.

 - Step 8: Now click on FIND ALL option to get the count of the selected cell format count of cells.